 - Home repairs and contractor referrals for preparing old home for sale

 The other nice thing about using senior moving companies is that you can typically choose which of their services you want.

 For example, say you have relatives and friends who can pack and move you, but you need to the move to be planned (establish a timeline, hire a realtor, etc.) first.
 You can hire a company to take care of the planning, make recommendations on a realtor to sell your home, and hire contractors for any repairs or improvements.

 Hiring a Moving Company

-One of the services of a senior move manager is recommending a good moving company.
+One of the services of a senior move manager is recommending a good senior moving company.
 Even with this recommendation, you’ll still want to do your homework to ensure you’re getting the right mover to protect yourself and your belongings.

 The Department of Transportation’s Household Goods Programs makes the following recommendations before entrusting your property with a mover.

 1) Get a written estimate from several movers that is based on an actual inspection of your household goods.